aminbiography/amin-biography/README.md

 # Evolving Cyber World Topics

-A comprehensive list of topics in the evolving cyber world, spanning from foundational knowledge to advanced technologies.
-Individuals can choose specific topics based on their interests and career aspirations.
+*A comprehensive list of topics in the evolving cyber world, spanning from foundational knowledge to advanced technologies.*

 - **Basic Computer Skills**
   Understanding the fundamental operations of computers and how to use them effectively in daily tasks.